rieckpil/progmot/content/post/writing-a-book-remotely.md

 ![Stratospheric Excalidraw Image Example](/img/stratospheric-ebook/stratospheric-excalidraw-example.png#center "Stratospheric Excalidraw Image Example")

-These finalization parts took almost two months as we also read the eBook from start to finish several times.
+These finalization parts took almost two months as we also read the ebook from start to finish several times.
 We took the task of proofreading ourselves and did not hire someone to do this.

 In total, we ended up with 450 pages of high-value content about Spring Boot and AWS.

 The version 1.0 was to be both feature-complete as well as polished.
-We knew that our eBook journey didn't stop there but wanted to move the completion needle on Leanpub to 100%.
+We knew that our ebook journey didn't stop there but wanted to move the completion needle on Leanpub to 100%.

 As the finalization of the manuscript went closer, we thought about the best possible way to announce and release version 1.0.

-We were invited to the [German AWS Podcast](https://german-aws-podcast.libsyn.com/33-von-null-auf-produktion-mit-spring-boot-und-aws) by [Dennis Traub](https://twitter.com/dtraub) (AWS Developer Advocate) and could talk about our own AWS cloud journey and advertise the eBook a bit.
+We were invited to the [German AWS Podcast](https://german-aws-podcast.libsyn.com/33-von-null-auf-produktion-mit-spring-boot-und-aws) by [Dennis Traub](https://twitter.com/dtraub) (AWS Developer Advocate) and could talk about our own AWS cloud journey and advertise the ebook a bit.

-On top of this podcast, we decided to organize an online release party and invited both the existing eBook readers from our audience and other interested people.
+On top of this podcast, we decided to organize an online release party and invited both the existing ebook readers from our audience and other interested people.

 We prepared a one-hour agenda for this release party, where we talked about the book's content, showcased the sample application, and the CI/CD workflow.
 We also had some time left for a Q&A session.